HiToTheWorld/scratch.js/README.md

 ```

 ## All Functions
 Get ready!
 Here we've written out all of the functions added to this extention.
+These are also on the [Scratch Tool Website](https://js-scratchtool.rabitailleow.repl.co)
 #### Say()
 ***Arguments:*** msg - Message